axelarnetwork/axelar-amplifier/ampd/README.md

 ```

 Below is an example config for connecting to a local axelard node and local tofnd process, and verifying transactions
-from Avalanche testnet and Sui testnet.
+from Avalanche testnet, Sui testnet and Stacks testnet.

 ```yaml
 health_check_bind_addr="0.0.0.0:3000"